comp426-2022-spring/a99-porrima/docs/ui_docs.md

 Here, users can add, edit, or delete goals for every day of the week.
 The page automatically renders based on which days have goals and which days don't.

 ### BMI Calculator
-Here, users can enter their weight and height to get their Body mass index (BMI) and see if they are overweight, normal weight or underweight.
+Here, users can enter their weights and heights to get their Body mass index (BMI) and see if they are overweight, normalweight or underweight.

 ### Account